tjmcgrath2/Helm-agent-lab-3/README.md

 ## Running it

-1. Open the [live demo](https://YOUR-USERNAME.github.io/REPO-NAME/pm-assistant.html), or download `pm-assistant.html` and double click it.
+1. Download `pm-assistant.html` and double click it.
 2. Click **Load sample project**, or paste your own task list (task name, owner, status, due date, and notes).
 3. Run **Status Report**, **Prioritize Tasks**, or **Timeline Update**.
 This works instantly in Offline Demo mode.
 4. For live AI on your own data, open **Settings**, choose a provider, paste your API key, and Save.

 ## Modes

 - **Offline Demo** (default): returns a realistic pre built analysis of the sample project with no key.
-Best for sharing and grading.
 - **Live**: runs the same functions against a real model on whatever data you provide.

 ## Supported providers (live mode)